-The BeFree exceeds in the speed category.
+The BeFree excels in the speed category.
 The time before drinking is as long it takes you to get water into the bottle, put the cap on, and squeeze.
 On the plus side, you can have drinking water virtually instantly with this filter.
 With the three-liter version in the "gravity" mode, it took us 1.5 minutes to fill one liter.
 Configuration is quick in this regard, which translates to quick and easy to fill your group's bottles.

 Since this is virtually instant, it's tough to beat in the speed department.
 The Sawyer Mini is right there with the BeFree as you can squeeze water in the same manner, which results in instant, clean water.
 If you are looking for a fast group filtering method, the Katadyn Gravity Camp 6L is the fastest of all the gravity filters we tested.

 Weighing in at 3.5 oz for the three-liter version, the BeFree is super light.
 The Sawyer Mini is 2.5 ounces, including its 16oz bottle.
 The BeFree is also one of the most compact units we tested.